 Not an obvious choice but prior to making the definite decision to start up my own agency I contacted a number of recruitment agents and shared my CV.
-I have since redefined my search with them in favour of part-time roles so that I can continue to build my business.
-Although this hasn't driven any work for me yet opportunities do arise and I am sure that some marketing consultancy opportunities will arrive via this means.
-An old boss of mine used to follow the recruitment pages looking for businesses that were recruiting senior marketing hires.
-New hires like to shake things up when they join a new business, a timely call can sometimes create new business opportunities.
+Now I have redefined my search with them in favour of part-time roles so that I can see what businesses are looking for help.
+You can then contact them directly.

 This is the area that I am focusing on the most.
 There is a whole host of businesses out there that want to add to and diversify their offering but don't want to invest heavily in it, permanently recruiting the specialists that they need to do it effectively.
 Here's where consultants come in.
 By bringing in consultants, businesses can offer and benefit from symbiotic services that obviously compliment and add value to their own services.

 For example, PR agencies do a lot of the heavy lifting for SEO in link building, why not offer SEO as an additional service?
 Then they can shout about those additional benefits and most importantly make revenue from it.
 Creative agencies are preparing the advertisements and building campaigns, why not offer media buying alongside it?
 Traditional marketing agencies can offer advanced digital marketing services without taking on more overhead and hiring more people.